nh916/pure-js-timer/README.md

       startTimer(90, "timer");
 ```

-id is the id of the element that the developer wants to put the timer int
+id is the id of the element that the developer wants to put the timer into
 ### Example:
 ```html
       <div id="timer"></div>